 Robert Redford • Actor, Director & Activist As a rising star with bushy blonde hair and infectious smile, Redford appeared to be just another celeb on the slopes, “an upper ego intermediate,” in his own words.
 But he was a huge fan of the sport, and went off to Europe to observe ski racing before filming Butch Cassidy and the Sundance Kid.
 Redford’s next project, a starring role in Downhill Racer, which at the time showcased the best quality filming of ski racing to date.
 It captured the speed, the danger, and the hedonistic lifestyle of top-level skiers.
 The film also showcased the alpine scenery of Kitzbuhel, Wengen, and Durango Colorado.
 Combine all this with Redford’s star appeal, and a lot of theatre goers embraced a sport they might not have considered otherwise.
 The film went quickly to movie-of-the-week status on television, which oddly enough is where it gained its biggest audience.
 Meanwhile, Redford bought a small ski tow called Timp Haven on Mt.
 Timpanagos, UT, and a few years later developed Sundance on the location, one of the first environmentally-friendly ski resorts.
 And although we said this list of influential amateurs would not include resort developers, Redford is here for his high-profile skiing and environmental efforts.
 And finally, he played a pivotal role in developing the Sundance Film Festival, which regularly brings Hollywood to ski country.

 Hugh Hefner • Publisher & Hotelier Huh?
-Well, you have to turn back the hands of time a bit, but when you do, you’ll find that the old man who shuffles around in a filthy satin robe used to champion the ski industry in a big way.
+Well, you have to turn back the hands of time a bit, but when you do, you’ll find that the old man who shuffled around in a filthy satin robe previously championed the ski industry in a big way.
 First, Hef promoted skiing as part of the “Playboy” lifestyle in his popular magazine, creating an image and definition of “apres-ski” that continues to this day.
 As the printed page became reality in the form of Playboy Clubs and hotels across the country, a couple of them were located at ski resorts.
 Now there’s nothing really special about that, except the fact that Hefner sunk millions into massive hotels to co-promote with some rather modest hills.
 The first “Ski Playboy” was at Lake Geneva, Wisconsin, which featured a number of chairlifts and was part of the resort.
 (Again, we said no resort developers, but in this case the actual ownership is not a factor).
 The modest hill opened the eyes of many Chicago men to the joy of skiing, and still others figured out that they didn’t need to travel 1,000 miles to try the sport.
 Hefner later built a monstrous Playboy Club in New Jersey that was loosely affiliated with Great Gorge ski area.
 Calling it Playboy Great Gorge, the ski area and the sport in general got a huge boost in the New York city market.
 Hefner supported his efforts in print with ski fashion layouts and other articles to promote the sport.
 And in the 1960s and 1970s, a “push” in the pages of Playboy was a pretty big push.

 Andy Williams • Entertainer & Record Company Executive Probably more than one reader is saying “who?”, so by means of explanation, this is the guy who sang “Moon River” back in 1962 (music historians know that is an imperfect explanation, but it suffices here).
 Prior to that Williams had a few hits singing with his brothers, and was frequently seen on Steve Allen’s Tonight Show.
 In 1956 he hit the charts with one of the ultimate skiing-related pop songs, “Canadian Sunset.”
 From the mid 1950s until about 1980 Williams was one of those celebrities who showed up at various ski resorts — Sun Valley, Gstaad, etc. — and photos would subsequently appear in various magazines and newspapers around the country.
 Williams was a close friend to #2 on this list, often joining RFK to ski in Utah and Colorado, and showed up at Bobby’s request to help publicize the opening of Waterville Valley. (a little side bit of history here: Williams was headed downstairs to join his friend’s victory celebration at the Ambassador Hotel, and the elevator doors opened to a chaos immediately following the assassination.
 When Kennedy’s body was prepped for the trip to New York, but missing a necktie, Williams offered his own.
 Thus Bobby Kennedy was buried with Andy Williams’ necktie.)
 As star of a self-titled TV variety show throughout the 1960s and early 1970s, Williams’ Christmas specials evoked the skiing lifestyle.
 In 1966 he featured freestyle pioneer Phil Gerard on his show, more or less launching an explosion in trick skiing.
 After dumping his semi-bizarre wife Claudine Longet, Williams gained further skiing noteriety when she (accidentally?) shot her live-in lover Spider Sabich.
 Andy rushed to Aspen to lend support to his ex; he was so well known in skiing circles that the Aspen airport was opened in the middle of the night to allow his jet to land.
 At the time he looked like a cuckold, but in the end it’s been universally agreed that Andy was being a gentleman and doing the right thing for his children, a concept which eluded most.
 Incidentally, during the trial Claudine was ensconsed at the home of our next celebrity skier.